-To achieve a WAN communication of two networks that work in different LANs requires a running DDS Router application on each LAN.
-The DDS Router deployed will communicate to each other using DDS over WAN, and will route every message received in LAN to the remote DDS Router.
+Achieving a WAN communication of two networks that work in different LANs requires a running DDS Router application on each LAN.
+The DDS Router deployed will communicate with each network using DDS over WAN, and it will reroute every message received in LAN to the remote DDS Router.
 Once the remote Router receives data, it will transmit it to the local networks to which it is connected.
-This way, both DDS networks will behave as if they would belong to the same LAN.
+This way, both DDS networks will behave as if they belonged to the same LAN.

 Another important feature is that WAN communications are not limited to a single pair of DDS Router.
 The WAN communication may be performed using the eProsima Discovery Server discovery mechanism (dynamic discovery over non-multicast networks).
-Thus, any DDS Router connected to the same Discovery Servers will works as a standard

-DDS node, publishing and subscribing in the shared DDS topics.
-This allows to create a non limited and highly scalable decentralized and distributed DDS network.
+Thus, any DDS Router connected to the same Discovery Servers will work as a standard DDS node, publishing and subscribing on the shared DDS topics.
+This create an unlimited and highly scalable decentralized and distributed DDS network.